Reusing and Publishing Data

 Reusing data

-Sometimes you will not collect a new dataset from participants, but rather use an existing dataset.
+Sometimes you will not collect a new dataset from participants, but rather use an existing scientific dataset.
 If this dataset contains personal data, reuse is not automatically permitted.
-Below an extensive flow chart that aims to provide some assistance in establishing whether reuse is permitted.
+Below an extensive flow chart that aims to provide some assistance in establishing whether reuse of scientific data is permitted.
 It does not matter whether you are using data collected yourself, or whether it has been collected by a colleague at another institute.
 Of key importance for FSBS researchers is what participants were initially told their personal data would be used for, and whether reuse is compatible with those parameters.
-For example, if your participants were initially told their data would not be shared with anyone, even sharing their data anonymously may be unethical.
+For example, if your participants were initially told their data would not be shared with anyone, even sharing their data anonymously may be unethical (relates to principles of ‘fairness and transparency‘, GDPR, article 5(1)(a)).

 Publishing data